Washington (state): Elementary and secondary education

-As of the 2020–2021 school year, 1,094,330 students were enrolled in elementary and secondary schools in Washington, with 67,841 teachers employed to educate them.
+As of the 2024–2025 school year, 1.1 million students were enrolled in elementary and secondary schools in Washington.
+68 thousand teachers were employed in 2023–2024 and the cost to educate each pupil was $18,649.

 As of August 2009, there were 295 school districts in the state, serviced by nine Educational Service Districts.
-Washington School Information Processing Cooperative (a non-profit opt-in state agency) provides information management systems for fiscal & human resources and student data.
+Washington School Information Processing Cooperative (a non-profit opt-in state agency) provides information management systems for fiscal and human resources and student data.
 Elementary and secondary schools are under the jurisdiction of the Washington State Office of Superintendent of Public Instruction (OSPI).

 High school juniors and seniors in Washington have the option of using the state's Running Start program.
 Begun by the state legislature in 1990, it allows students to attend institutions of higher education at public expense, simultaneously earning high school and college credit.
+The state has 141 schools that offer dual language programs in 14 languages, primarily Spanish, beginning in kindergarten.

 The state also has several public arts-focused high schools including Tacoma School of the Arts, the Vancouver School of Arts and Academics, and The Center School.
 There are also four Science and Math based high schools: one in the Tri-Cities known as Delta, one in Tacoma known as SAMI, another in Seattle known as Raisbeck Aviation High School, and one in Redmond known as Tesla STEM High School.

 Higher education

 There are more than 40 institutions of higher education in Washington.
 The state has major research universities, technical schools, religious schools, and private career colleges.
-Colleges and universities include the University of Washington, Seattle University, Washington State University, Western Washington University, Eastern Washington University, Central Washington University, Seattle Pacific University, Saint Martin's University, Pacific Lutheran University, Gonzaga University, University of Puget Sound, The Evergreen State College, Whitman College, and Walla Walla University.
+Colleges and universities include the University of Washington, Seattle University, Washington State University, Western Washington University, Eastern Washington University, Central Washington University, Seattle Pacific University, Saint Martin's University, Pacific Lutheran University, Gonzaga University, University of Puget Sound, Evergreen State College, Whitman College, and Walla Walla University.